 … and scene!

-With these 5 lenses in your bag, you’re pretty much set for anything (invasion of Godzilla excluded).
-The 18-105mm with STM is a perfect all-rounder, ready for just about any occasion, easy to use and almost silent.
-It’s on my 70D about 90% of the time.
+With these 5 lenses in your bag or studio, you’re pretty much set for anything.
+The 24-105mm with USM is a perfect all-rounder, ready for just about any occasion, easy to use and almost silent.
 If I want to get some filmic looks I’ll swap it out for the Canon 50mm or (if I have extra time) the Rokinon 85mm.
 In low light I’ll switch to the amazing Sigma 18-35mm and zoom… using my feet!
 Finally for wide angles I’d use the new Canon 10-18mm STM – I could see this coming in handy, say, for sweeping shots of Napa, San Francisco and in and around Silicon Valley where Stark Insider is based.

 What about L Glass?

-I didn’t recommend any of Canon’s premium L glass.
-Am I crazy?
-Well, okay, you might have a point.
-If you have the budget I’d consider swapping out my #1 lens with a Canon 24-70mm f/2.8 L. It’s a professional staple.
-With a pro price to match: $2,300.
+Aside from the RF and EF 24-105mm I didn’t recommend other Canon’s premium EF L glass.
+If you have the budget I’d consider swapping out my #1 lens with a Canon 24-70mm f/2.8 L (available in EF and RF mounts).
+It’s a staple of the professional trade.
+With a pro price to match: $2,399.
 Is it worth it?
-If you’re just getting started with video I’d say probably not – there’s too much to learn first, and besides you can get great results from the lenses I mention above.
+If you’re just getting started with video I’d say probably not — there’s too much to learn first, and besides you can get great results from the lenses I mention above.
 If you’re a pro, then you likely already own this lens (or rent it).
 It’s a classic.
 Phenomenal performance.
 Again, remember, “best lens” is a very subjective topic.

-Parting Thought: The Beauty of the EF Mount
+Parting Thought: The Beauty of the EF and RF Mount

-All of these lenses I’m recommending above use Canon’s EF mount.
-I love it.
-Among videographers and filmmakers the EF mount has become an industry standard (much like PL for high end work).
-That means if you decide to take the leap and invest in a so-called cinema camera body, such as the lovely (albeit quirky) Blackmagic Cinema Camera EF or superb Canon EOS Cinema series (C100/300/500), you’ll be able to use all your existing Canon glass.
-Bellissimo!
+Five of these lenses I’m recommending above use Canon’s EF mount, with the bonus choice being RF.
+I love these mounts.
+Among videographers and filmmakers the EF mount has become an industry standard (much like PL for high end work) — and now the RF mount is making quick inroads.
+That means if you decide to take the leap and invest in a cinema camera body, such as a lovely Blackmagic Cinema Camera or superb Canon EOS Cinema series (C100/300/500) or a RED Komodo-X you’ll be able to use all your existing Canon glass.
+That’s a great way to protect your investments.
+Better still, there’s readily available RF to EF adapters so you can continue to leverage your older glass on newer Canon camera bodies.

-And finally, above all else: have fun shooting video with your DSLR or mirrorless camera!
+And finally, above all else: have fun shooting video with your Canon DSLR or mirrorless camera.
+It can be challenging at times, but in my experience the learning and effort pays dividends and is a rewarding process!